JewlsZA/react-hangman-game/README.md

 ```
 npm install
 ```
-To start your local react server run the following in the terminal.
+To start your local react and express servers, navigate to the backend and frontend file directory and run the following command in the terminal.
 ```
 npm start
 ```